Docs

 Overriding Product Price and Tier Range

-After enabling the override settings on your Chargebee site, you can override the prices and tiers of the products via the user interface or API.
+After enabling the override settings on your Chargebee site, you can override the prices and tiers of products via the user interface or API.

 • Creating a new subscription for a new customer or an existing customer.